rafael-cagliari/tic_tac_toe_android/README.md

 # Tic Tac Toe

-Tic Tac Toe app is a simple recreation of the classic pen and paper game.
-Play with a friend or agains the machine.
+Tic Tac Toe app is a simple digital version of the classic pen and paper game.
+Play with a friend or against the machine.

 <p><img src="https://user-images.githubusercontent.com/59263016/119376536-717a0000-bc92-11eb-848a-fd59d2aabcfe.jpeg" alt="" width="350"></p>